 Key actions: Resolves Damp-Phlegm.
 Nourishes Blood.

-Because it is a formula often recommended to help treat Phlegm, a pattern sometimes associated with late menstruation.
-If it looks like you might suffer from Phlegm, this formula might help (although please seek confirmation with a professional practitioner beforehand).
+Because it is a formula often recommended to help treat Damp-Phlegm in the Uterus, a pattern sometimes associated with late menstruation.
+If it looks like you might suffer from Damp-Phlegm in the Uterus, this formula might help (although please seek confirmation with a professional practitioner beforehand).

 Source date: 1107 AD